-The ranking was drawn up with the total score and the overall points rounded to the nearest whole value.
-All tournaments recognized by professional tours and some of the invitational tournaments were classified into categories, ranging from "major tournaments" (where the winner received 50 points) to "other tournaments" (where the winner received a minimum of 8 points.
+The ranking was compiled with the total score and the overall points rounded to the nearest integer.
+All tournaments recognized by the professional tours and some of the invitational tournaments were classified into categories, ranging from "major tournaments" (where the winner received 50 points) to "other tournaments" (where the winner received a minimum of 8 points).

 ).
-In each tournament the other classified also received points in proportion to the placement starting from the second who received 60% of the points due to the winner.
-At the beginning of April 1989 the ranking was changed and based on the average points per tournament played rather than the total sum.
+In each tournament, the other classified players also received points in proportion to their placement, starting with the runner-up who received 60% of the points due to the winner.